Paul Frampton

 Paul Howard Frampton is an English theoretical physicist who works in particle theory and cosmology.
-From 1996 until 2014, he was the Louis D. Rubin, Jr. Distinguished Professor of physics and astronomy, at the University of North Carolina at Chapel Hill.
-After a well-publicized hiatus involving being victimized by a romance scam, convicted of drug smuggling in Argentina, and fired by UNC (in which he won a lawsuit for wrongful termination), he later became affiliated with the Department of Mathematics and Physics of the University of Salento, in Italy.
+From 1996 until 2014, he was the Louis D. Rubin, Jr. Distinguished Professor of physics and astronomy at the University of North Carolina at Chapel Hill.
+After a well-publicised hiatus involving being victimised by a romance scam, convicted of drug smuggling in Argentina, and fired by UNC (in which he won a lawsuit for wrongful termination), he later became affiliated with the Department of Mathematics and Physics of the University of Salento, in Italy.

 Early life

-Born in Kidderminster, England, Frampton attended King Charles I School from 1954–1962 and then Brasenose College, Oxford from 1962–1968.
+Born in Kidderminster, England, Frampton attended King Charles I School from 1954 to 1962 and then Brasenose College, Oxford from 1962 to 1968.
 He received the degrees of BA (double first) in 1965, MA, DPhil in 1968 and DSc in 1984, all from the University of Oxford.

 Career

 He is a Fellow of the American Association for the Advancement of Science (1990) and the American Physical Society (1981).
-In 1987 he was the project director for siting the Superconducting Supercollider, in North Carolina.
+In 1987, he was the project director for siting the Superconducting Supercollider, in North Carolina.
 A Festschrift was published for his 60th birthday in 2003.

-His DPhil thesis analyzed the relationship between current algebra and superconvergence sum rules, and contained a 1967 sum rule.
-In 1970, he analyzed the absence of ghosts in the dual resonance model.
+His DPhil thesis analysed the relationship between current algebra and superconvergence sum rules, and contained a 1967 sum rule.
+In 1970, he analysed the absence of ghosts in the dual resonance model.

-Three examples of his model building are the chiral color model, in 1987, which predicts axigluons; the 331 model, in 1992, which can explain the number of quark-lepton generations, and predicts bileptons; his proposal, in 1995, of the binary tetrahedral group as a flavor symmetry.
+Three examples of his model building are the chiral color model, in 1987, which predicts axigluons; the 331 model, in 1992, which can explain the number of quark-lepton generations, and predicts bileptons; and his proposal, in 1995, of the binary tetrahedral group as a flavor symmetry.
 All three serve as targets of opportunity for the Large Hadron Collider (LHC).
 In 2002, he built a model relating matter–antimatter asymmetry in the early universe to measurements possible on Earth.
 In 2015, he showed that the 331-model predicts long-lived quarks accessible to Run 2 of the LHC.

-In formal directions, three examples are that he calculated, in 1976, the rate of vacuum decay in quantum field theory; in 1982, he analyzed ten-dimensional gauge field theory, and its hexagon anomaly, precursor to the first superstring revolution; in 1988, he constructed the Lagrangian which describes the dynamics of the p-adic string.
+In formal directions, three examples are that he calculated, in 1976, the rate of vacuum decay in quantum field theory; in 1982, he analysed ten-dimensional gauge field theory, and its hexagon anomaly, precursor to the first superstring revolution; and in 1988, he constructed the Lagrangian which describes the dynamics of the p-adic string.